-In the last few months I have been playing around making wall decor from an old wood pallet.
-I also have a graveyard (that’s what I call it) of weathered fence pickets.
-It’s a gold mine.
-For this project, I chose to use a wood pallet, but either will work just fine.
+In the last few months, I have been playing around making wall art decor from an old wood pallet.
+I also have a graveyard (that’s what I call it) of repurposed weathered fence pickets.
+It’s a gold mine and I have so many ideas for other DIY projects.
+But for this project, I chose to use a wood pallet, but either will work just fine.

 - orbital sander